-- Introduction to the cluster team, lead school and/or host school. - Introduction to the cluster schools/kura, local Ministry Learning Support service manager(s), iwi and local social agencies. - Information about the RTLB role and the principles under which it operates. - RTLB policies and procedures, for example the practice sequence and record keeping requirements. - Opportunity to co-work a case with an experienced RTLB during the induction period. - Access to an academic mentor (a practice leader or an experienced RTLB), to support the appointee during training. - Coaching and supervision. - Information about the New Zealand Resource Teacher: Learning and Behaviour Association (NZRTLBA).
+- Introduction to the cluster team, lead school and/or host school. - Introduction to the cluster schools/kura, local Ministry Learning Support service manager(s), iwi and local social agencies. - Information about the RTLB role and the principles under which it operates. - RTLB policies and procedures, for example the practice sequence and record keeping requirements. - Opportunity to co-work a case with an experienced RTLB during the induction period.

+- Access to an academic mentor (a practice leader or an experienced RTLB), to support the appointee during training.

+- Coaching and supervision.

+- Information about Ngā Pouwhirinakintanga.